Lecture Archive

 Sandra Johnson’s Wearable Art

 Sandra’s wearables reflect creative ways to upcycle favorite clothing, especially denim, as well as hand stitching that makes her projects unique.
 She’ll present techniques for improving and reimagining clothing to create personal, unique art—comfy to wear and to treasure.
 You’ll find yourself thinking in new ways about clothing and using and reusing fabric.
-Learn more on her website or follow her at Sandra Johnson Designs on Facebook or Instagram.
+Learn more on her website here.

 February 16, 2021 • Trudy Cleveland